 Driver education and Speed Watch

-Pay attention to the RCMP's Speed Watch, check out ICBC's driving tips, and drive more slowly on local roads.
+Pay attention to the RCMP's Speed Watch and drive more slowly on local roads.
 We do traffic calming projects each year, but also we're expanding road safety education through the Transportation Strategic Plan to make sure you get the message and slow down.

 Check your driving speed against the Speed Watch board the next time you're driving by.
 Experience shows 70 percent of drivers travelling 10 kilometres per hour over the speed limit slow down when they see a speed-reader board.
 So, think about how fast you're driving the next time you see a board.